Home / Blog

 Integrating Petting with Training

-Petting can become an integral reward in training, particularly if the dog responds strongly to physical affection.
-Alongside treats, a brief rub behind the ears or stroke on the shoulder can reinforce that a correct behavior was performed.
-The next time you think about how to pet a dog, consider it part of your training arsenal.
+Petting Dog Grooming can become an integral reward in training, particularly if the dog responds strongly to physical affection.
+Alongside treats, a brief rub behind the ears or a stroke on the shoulder can reinforce that a correct behavior was performed.
+The next time you think about how to petting, consider it part of your training arsenal.

 Professionals working in the grooming sector can also apply this.
-A dog that behaves well during a dog haircut or dog teeth cleaning can receive a soft head rub and a cheerful word of approval.
+A dog that behaves well during a dog petting session, a dog haircut, or dog teeth cleaning can receive a soft head rub and a cheerful word of approval.
 This consistency boosts cooperation during future sessions.

 Handling Senior Dogs